Search This Blog

 Subsequent searches for primary deposits (like those now being mined in Western Australia) have not met with much success, despite the fact that the diamonds had to reach the Earth’s surface somewhere.
 From the gem hunting point of view, this is probably a good thing, as modern diamond mining is very big business and casual fossickers are most unwelcome in the vicinity.

 Your only real source of accurate information is in the records of the Geological Survey and the Mines Department of NSW.
 I have mentioned DIGS on numerous occasions, but it is a website that anyone with an interest in things geological needs to get to know.
-Simply follow this link (here) to DIGS and make sure you bookmark it or put it into your Favourites, if that’s what your web browser does.
+You will have to search Google to locate it.
+Make sure you bookmark it or put it into your Favourites, if that’s what your web browser does.
 Click on “Search DIGS” enter “diamond” in the Subject Terms/Keyword box, press “Search” and you will be confronted with a list of 1000 records.
 If this seems somewhat overwhelming, try putting in a locality (eg Copeton).
 This reduces the 1000 to 94, a much more manageable number if you want to start researching.
 It’s a series of logical steps to bring up a document on your screen, where you can read it, save it or delete it as you please.
 Note the size of the document before you commit yourself to waiting for it for maybe half an hour.

 If you want a short cut to a few interesting documents, just copy these numbers into the second box at the top of the initial search box.